loopwerk/loopwerk.io/content/hire-me/index.md

 # Hire me

-I'm a product & engineering lead with 25 years of experience taking software from a vague idea to a product people actually enjoy using.
-I thrive at the intersection of product and engineering: helping decide what's worth building, shaping the UX together with design, guiding the architecture, mentoring the team, and staying hands-on in the code.
+I'm a product-minded senior software engineer with 25 years of experience building web applications and APIs that solve complex problems and still make sense a year later.
+My focus is the logic that makes software tick: APIs and data models on the backend, authentication, data loading, and form validation on the frontend.
+Beyond the code itself, I guide the architecture, mentor the team, and help decide what's worth building.

-I care deeply about user experience, clean architecture, code quality, and long-term maintainability.
-I value pragmatic solutions that balance clarity and performance, and I'm comfortable moving between product decisions, design, and hands-on engineering in the same day.
+I care deeply about clean architecture, code quality, testing, and long-term maintainability.
+I value pragmatic solutions that balance clarity and performance, and I'm comfortable moving between backend and frontend in the same day.

 The tools matter less than the judgment.
 I happen to work most in Python, TypeScript, and Swift, but what I really bring is the ability to make good technical and product decisions across the whole stack.